 - My favorite brand of chocolate chips is Trader Joe's brand which are "accidentally vegan".

-This was the first time I made or ate black bean brownies and I wish I tried them before!
-They were delicious and you can’t taste beans at all.
+These are delicious and you can’t taste beans at all.
 My husband doesn’t like mint but he was eating plenty of these brownies.
-Thank you for this recipe.